School Staff

 Clinical Director

 Niamh McEvoy is our Clinical Director and Behaviour Analyst and is engaged on a consultative basis to oversee the implementation of clinical supports for our students.
+She employs and promotes neurodiversity affirming apporaches to support the students in the school.
 She works collaboratively with the principal and class teachers to provide training and support in evidence based practice.
-The Clinical Director also provides in-house support and training to all staff in the implementation of School Wide Positive Behaviour Support
+The Clinical Director also provides in-house support and training to all staff in the implementation of School Wide Neurodiversity affirming approaches to behaviour support.
+This includes utlising unconditional positive regard and Universal Design for Learning as a framework across the school.

 Teaching Staff